ThaUnknown/webtorrent-player/docs/README.md

 - Download currently playing file

 # Offline storage
-Offline storage also uses IDB which on Firefox has a 2.14GB limit, meaning you can't actually store all that much when using Firefox, this isn't an issue on any Chromium browser.
+Offline storage also uses IDB which on Firefox has a 2.14GB limit, meaning you can't actually offline store all that much when using Firefox, this isn't an issue on any Chromium browser.

 This feature allows you to download torrents across multiple sessions, and even play them back without any internet connection.